Soneso/soroban_flutter_passkey/README.md

 #### Optional:
 4. Build and deploy the `webauthn-factory` soroban contract located in the `contracts` folder.
 Update `.env` with the new contract id.
 5. Build and install the `webauthn-secp256r1` contract.
 Initialize the `webauthn-factory` with the wasm hash of the installed webauthn-secp256r1 contract.
-6. Build and deply the `chicken-egg-v` contract.
+6. Build and deploy the `chicken-egg-v` contract.
 Update `.env` with the new contract id.

 ## Notes